Code-Institute-Submissions/django_milestone_issue_tracker/README.md

 ### Manual Testing

+I have carried out manual testing on various different browsers including Mozilla Firefox, Google Chrome, Edge, Internet Explorer and Opera.
+I have also carried out testing on various different screen sizes and devices, to get a feel for how responsive the site was.
+I have also carried out manual testing for the user stories as follows:

 - User not logged in:
     - Only 'Register' and 'Login' options available from the login page
     - Bug lister, Feature lister and Overview can be accessed from the homepage but bug/feature detail pages cannot be accessed by clicking card.